 Located in the heart of Nashville’s academic community, John A. Gupton College reflects a rich

-heritage of academic excellence and provides a facility that is comfortably conductive to effective
+heritage of academic excellence and provides a facility that is comfortably conducive to effective

 learning.
-The new facility houses administrative offices, library, classrooms, science laboratory,
+The new facility houses administrative offices, a library, classrooms, a science laboratory,

 marketing center, restorative art laboratory, preparation area, and a fully equipped student lounge.